Web 2.0 Logo

 WEB 2.0: SUMMARY

 To a large extent, any a reasonable understanding of where computing is today, let alone where computing is going in the near future, has to involve a solid appreciation of Web 2.0 and the emerging meme of Web Squared.
-Indeed, these topics are irrevocably inter-linked with almost every other topic covered on this site.
-For example, the rise of SaaS may significantly diminish the purchase of packaged software and the need for individual storage, as well as driving the wider adoption of desktop and mobile thin-client hardware (hence increasing further the significance of computer networking and our reliance on the Internet), and resulting in more power-friendly, greener computing.
+Indeed, these topics are irrevocably interlinked with almost every other topic covered on this site.
+For example, the rise of SaaS may significantly diminish the purchase of packaged software and the need for individual storage, as well as driving the wider adoption of desktop and moibile thin-client hardware (hence increasing further the significance of computer networking and our reliance on the Internet), and resulting in more power-friendly, greener computing.